California law requiring women on company boards struck down

 May 16 (Reuters) - A state court judge found California's law requiring publicly held companies to include women on their boards unconstitutional, dealing another blow to the state's push to diversify corporate leadership.

-Los Angeles Superior Court Judge Maureen Duffy-Lewis issued the decision on Friday in favor of California taxpayers who sought to block enforcement of the law, said the bill's author, former California State Senator Hannah-Beth Jackson.
+Los Angeles Superior Court Judge Maureen Duffy-Lewis issued the decision on Friday in favor of three California taxpayers who sought to block enforcement of the law, according to a copy of the ruling.

-Jackson said she believes the state will appeal the verdict and prevail.
+Conservative legal group Judicial Watch represented the plaintiffs in the case and another challenge that recently struck down a California law mandating board diversity based on race and sexual orientation.

-The ruling was not available on the court's website on Monday afternoon.
+"The radical Left's unprecedented attacks on anti-discrimination law has suffered another stinging defeat," Judicial Watch President Tom Fitton said in a statement.

 Three taxpayers challenged the law in 2019, saying it amounted to sex discrimination in violation of the state's constitution.